24/7 Emergency Service

 5. Why the Efficiency of Your Water-Heater Matters

-• A Navien tankless water heater (which is much more efficient than standard tank types) has a UEF of 0.97
+• A Navien Tankless Water Heater (which is much more efficient than standard tank types) has a UEF of 0.97

 6. Do You have a Functional Chimney?

-Homes without a chimney that’s still in good enough condition to operate are likely to require a power-vent system, which usually comes at a higher cost.
-To find out if this applies to you, look for a metal pipe extending from the top of your water heater that heads towards your chimney.
-If you have this pipe, you’re set up for another chimney system.
 If this pipe is made of PVC and not metal, it means that you already have a power-vent system and will need to purchase a similar unit.
 Power-vent systems are gas-only water heaters, meaning you’ll need to stick with either natural gas or propane as your fuel source.

 At the time of purchase, you’ll have the option to include some extra features that can enhance your water heater and household experience in different ways.
 Many homeowners find these features worth the investment, particularly those who value improved performance, safety, and convenience.
-Thermal Expansion Tank | Best Water Heater Installation Company | Downingtown, PA

 Thermal Expansion Tanks

-Expansion tanks are a necessity with many water heaters but are still technically an additional item.
+Thermal expansion tanks are a necessity with many water heaters but are still technically an additional item.
 When water increases in temperature, it expands and that extra pressure needs somewhere to safely move into.
 The thermal expansion tank absorbs this pressure and prevents tank damage.
-Additional costs are typically minimal, and they can be essential to long-term safety and system health.

 Water Heater Pans & Leak Breaker Valve

-Installing a pan underneath your water heater is a great way to collect any small leakage (rather than spilling onto your floor) and provide diagnostics to potential issues when they come up.
-It’s one of the simplest and most cost-effective long-term investments to make, as it can alert you to any small leak before it becomes a massive problem that causes water damage to your entire basement.
-A leak breaker valve is another useful safety feature that works together with the pan and shuts off the cold-water supply if it detects a leak.
-Together, a pan and leak breaker can prevent potentially devastating basement flooding.
+Installing a pan underneath your water heater is a great way to collect any small leakage (rather than it spilling onto your floor), but their key advantage is actually to provide diagnostics to potential issues when they come up.
+It’s one of the simplest and most cost-effective long-term investments to make, as it can alert you to any small leak before it becomes a massive problem that causes major water damage to your entire basement.

 Hot Water Recirculation Systems